IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 by the receiver instead.
 This also prevents sessionless resets at the TLS level, and similar recommendations to {{Section 7.7 of RFC5925}} can apply.

+The ratchet state MUST be wiped when the session closes.

 # IANA Considerations